alixsauve/SeasonalFoodWeb/Figures/Scripts/README.md

+# Figures scripts

+The following scripts produces the figures displayed in our manuscript on the parameterisation of seasonal food webs.
+Note that the script to calculate and draw food web metrics can be found in `../../FoodWebMetrics`.

 * `SeasonalFoodWeb.R` produces a two-panel figure with the food web of the Bia&#322;owie&#380;a forest during summer and winter.
 It uses R packages `bipartite` and `RColorBrewer` (the later not being mandatory).